sarah11918/jbrains/src/content/docs/blog/limiting-beliefs-and-unstated-assumptions.md

     - Beware the Integrated Tests Scam (was Integrated Tests Are a Scam)
     - Test Doubles
     - Not Just Coding
-# summary: >
+excerpt: >
-#     The production implementation of an interface can fail, but
-#     the lightweight implementation that you use for testing can't
-#     fail in the same way.
-How do you check that the client is
-#     handling that kind of failure?
+    The production implementation of an interface can fail, but the lightweight implementation that you use for testing can't fail in the same way.
+How do you check that the client is handling that kind of failure?
 Use another kind of test double.
 ---

 Limiting beliefs and unstated assumptions interfere with our performance.
 This is not a trifling matter.
 Here is yet another story of how that happens.